open-contracting/infrastructure/docs/reference/schema.md

 > 2018-09-18T11:26:04+01:00

-Where the source system does not contain time information, a judgment should be made as to the relevant time to attach (e.g. start of the day; end of the working day etc.).
+Where the source system does not contain time information, a judgment ought to be made as to the relevant time to attach (e.g. start of the day; end of the working day etc.).

 ```{jsonschema} ../../build/current_lang/project-schema.json
 :pointer: /definitions/Period